 Examples

-The following example returns the names of all customers in the Eastern region whose name starts with the string Amer
+The following example returns the names of all customers in the Eastern region whose name starts with the string Amer:

 => SELECT DISTINCT customer_name